NolanMullins/3490/a2/readme.txt

     P11 will use a brute force algorithm to count the number of inversions in an array.
     P12 will use a divide and conqour alogrithm to do the same as P11

-    P21 will use a brute force algorithm to find the
+    P21 will use a brute force algorithm to find the convex hull of a set of points P22 will use a divide and conq algorithm to find the convex hull

 **********************************